Mastering Prompt Engineering for AI Agents: A Comprehensive Guide

 - Examples: Include examples of how the prompt has been used in the past, along with the corresponding outputs.
 This helps users understand the prompt's capabilities and how to adapt it for their own needs.

-By creating a well-structured and documented prompt library, you can ensure that your AI agents are always working with the best possible instructions.
-Next, we'll explore how to test and evaluate AI agent prompts to improve performance.
+By creating a well-structured and documented prompt library, you can ensure that your ai agents are always working with the best possible instructions.

 Addressing Challenges and Risks in AI Agent Prompting